Promoting British Values

 In Computer Science students focus on the four specific laws and the wider ethics of digital media.
 Primarily, they look at Data Protection, through the GDPR and how ask students to consider if the data they use online is going to be used in a safe and secure way.
 Issues around Copyright, and what is fair use are also considered, so students understand the consequences to others of illegal downloading/pirating software.
 At KS4 and KS5 students also consider how the government use laws to prevent misuse of electronic devices, such as issues around hacking or spreading viruses with the Computer Misuse Act and what actions can be taken to track online activity using RIPA.

 At The Downs, students are actively encouraged to make independent choices, in the knowledge that they are in a safe, secure and supportive environment.
-The personal development curriculum focuses on the UN Convention, The Rights of a Child and explores issues surrounding the death penalty.
+The personal development curriculum focusses on children’s rights, financial independence, and career choices.
 The Downs has a robust anti-bullying culture and has been awarded the West Berkshire Council ‘Safe in Our Hands’ Anti-Bullying Award.
 A comprehensive Positive Behaviour Policy is also in place.

 The importance of equality and individual liberty is also explored through topics in History, such as the Civil Rights Movement and the campaign for women’s suffrage, whilst the topical issues surrounding the rights of movement throughout the EU is covered in KS4 Geography.